REO properties can be an attractive way for investors and home buyers to get discounted real estate deals.

 - Fannie Mae Homepath REO

 - HUD homes

-Distressed property can be purchased at any stage in the process; from before the foreclosure process starts in earnest, through being repossessed and becoming a REO property.
-There are even channels for obtaining free bank REO property and foreclosure listings, and marketing to reach distressed and highly motivated sellers prior to entering the foreclosure process.
+Distressed property can be purchased at any stage; from before the foreclosure process starts (known as pre-foreclosure), through being repossessed and becoming a REO property.
+Inventors who want to buy a distressed property before it’s bank-owned should reach out to distressed and highly motivated sellers before the foreclosure process is complete.

 - Knocking on doors